opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Lifecycle.md

     derived_from: tosca.nodes.SoftwareComponent
 ```

-By deriving from the `SoftwareComponent`, the python component can be hosted on a compute node by default
-as in Figure 1.
+By deriving from the `tosca.nodes.SoftwareComponent`, the python component can be hosted on a compute node as in Figure 1.

 ![](../images/1_python.png "Python")

 Figure 1: A Python component

-The `SoftwareComponent` also comes up with the default property `component_version`.
-Therefore, the Python component
+The `tosca.nodes.SoftwareComponent` also comes up with the default property `component_version`.
+Therefore, the Python
-also inherits this property (see Figure 1).
+component also inherits this property (see Figure 1).
 In the editor, users can specify the value for the property.

 #### Step 3.
 Define a custom node properties